raceintospace/raceintospace/doc/manual/manual.md

 #### Space History

-This shows a history of your space missions, one turn per screen.
+This shows the history of your space program, one turn per screen.
 Each mission you've flown is displayed with its name, an icon showing the type of spacecraft, and its mission patch.
 Clicking on the mission will show its History screen, which gives more information on what it was about and who, if anyone, was aboard.
 You can also replay it here if you wish.

 #### Mission Records